Eswatini Work Permits & Visas: Employer Guide to Types & Sponsorship

-Looking to sponsor an international hire in Swaziland?
+Looking to sponsor an international hire in Eswatini?
 This guide breaks down what employers need to know — from visa types to employer obligations and timelines.
 Whether you're hiring locally or relocating international talent, we've got you covered.

-Iconic landmark in Swaziland
+Iconic landmark in Eswatini

 Capital City